ullagallu-ds/my-notes/docker-kubernetes/k8s/day-7.md

 `Node Affinity & Anti-Affinity:` Provides more advanced control over node selection using rules (soft and hard constraints).
 `Taints & Tolerations:` Ensures that only specific Pods can be scheduled on tainted nodes, preventing unwanted scheduling.

+✅ Must follow the rule	requiredDuringSchedulingIgnoredDuringExecution 🔵 Tries to follow the rule, but not mandatory	preferredDuringSchedulingIgnoredDuringExecution

 **assigning labels**
 kubectl label node <node-name> key=value
 **get labels of nodes**